edzhu/devops/README.md

 clusters, the control plane runs as pods in the `ops` cluster, while worker nodes are either cloud-hosted VMs or physical machines added into the cluster via publicly accessible IP addresses.

-### Cluster Naming Scheme

 The name of each cluster follow the general schema `<DOMAIN_PREFIX><ENVIRONMENT><TYPE_SUFFIX>`.
 `<DOMAIN_PREFIX>` is shorthand for the domain, in the case of Refund Hunter it is `rh-`.
-`<ENVIRONMENT>` is one of `ops`, `dev`, `pre`, or `prd`. `<TYPE_SUFFIX>` is either `-sm` for self-managed cluster or empty string for cloud-hosted cluster.
+`<ENVIRONMENT>` is one of `ops`, `dev`, `pre`, or `prd`. `<TYPE_SUFFIX>` is either `-sm` for self-managed cluster or `-ch` for cloud-hosted cluster.

+### Configuration Data and Secrets

 The `<ENVIRONMENT>` name maps directly to a Git branch so that configuration data can be stored directly in Git repo.
 The configuration for each environment is stored in its own encrypted Git submodule, with unique decryption key for each environment.
-By convention, configuration submodules are not shared between parent repos.
-This create an additional layer of isolation to guard against code leaks.
+By convention, configuration submodules are not shared between source code repos.
+This creates an additional layer of isolation to guard against code leaks.

-Take this `devops` repo as an example, it has configuration for all four environments, which are stored as Git submodules under the `.modules` folder.
+Using this `devops` repo as an example, it has configuration for all four environments, which are stored as Git submodules under the `.modules` folder.
 To create a configuration submodule, first create an empty Git repo, then add it as a submodule under the `.modules` folder: